HELPING SOMEONE WHO IS THINKING ABOUT SUICIDE

 If you are worried about someone else, it is important to talk about suicide.
 Talking about suicide will not give them ideas.
 You need to talk about it to figure out how you can help.

 Start by asking the other person if they are thinking about suicide.
 If so, find out if they have a plan to end their life soon.
 If they answer 'yes,' then this is an emergency situation and you should not leave them alone.
-Call the suicide hotline at (800) 273-8255 or dial 9-1-1 for emergency workers.
+Call the 988 Suicide and Crisis Lifeline or dial 9-1-1 for emergency workers.
 Stay with the person until they go to the hospital or emergency workers say that it is safe.

 If they do not have a plan to end their life, they still need help.
 You can help them find professional and community resources.

-Listening shows your friend that he or she is not alone.
+Listening shows your friend they're not alone.
 You do not have to say much, but being there for them is truly helpful.
 Here are some important things to remember:

 Take them seriously.
 They are in pain and they need help.